Hydrogen sulfide: Fatal accidents

 In June 2016, a mother and her daughter were found dead in their still-running 2006 Porsche Cayenne SUV against a guardrail on Florida's Turnpike, initially thought to be victims of carbon monoxide poisoning.
 Their deaths remained unexplained as the medical examiner waited for results of toxicology tests on the victims, until urine tests revealed that hydrogen sulfide was the cause of death.
 A report from the Orange-Osceola Medical Examiner's Office indicated that toxic fumes came from the Porsche's starter battery, located under the front passenger seat.

-In January 2017, three utility workers in Key Largo, Florida, died one by one within seconds of descending into a narrow space beneath a manhole cover to check a section of paved street.
+In January 2017, three utility workers in Key Largo, Florida died one by one within seconds of descending into a narrow space beneath a manhole cover to check a section of paved street.
 In an attempt to save the men, a firefighter who entered the hole without his air tank (because he could not fit through the hole with it) collapsed within seconds and had to be rescued by a colleague.
 The firefighter was airlifted to Jackson Memorial Hospital and later recovered.
 A Monroe County Sheriff officer initially determined that the space contained hydrogen sulfide and methane gas produced by decomposing vegetation.

 On May 24, 2018, two workers were killed, another seriously injured, and 14 others hospitalized by hydrogen sulfide inhalation at a Norske Skog paper mill in Albury, New South Wales.
 An investigation by SafeWork NSW found that the gas was released from a tank used to hold process water.
 The workers were exposed at the end of a 3-day maintenance period.
-Hydrogen sulfide had built up in an upstream tank, which had been left stagnant and untreated with biocide during the maintenance period.
+Hydrogen sulfide had accumulated in an upstream tank that had been left stagnant and untreated with a biocide during the maintenance period.
 These conditions allowed sulfate-reducing bacteria to grow in the upstream tank, as the water contained small quantities of wood pulp and fiber.
 The high rate of pumping from this tank into the tank involved in the incident caused hydrogen sulfide gas to escape from various openings around its top when pumping was resumed at the end of the maintenance period.
-The area above it was sufficiently enclosed for the gas to pool there, despite not being identified as a confined space by Norske Skog.
-One of the workers who was killed was exposed while investigating an apparent fluid leak in the tank, while the other who was killed and the worker who was badly injured were attempting to rescue the first after he collapsed on top of it.
+The area above it was sufficiently enclosed for the gas to pool there, even though Norske Skog did not identify it as a confined space.
+One of the workers who was killed was exposed while investigating an apparent fluid leak in the tank, while the other, who was killed, and the worker who was badly injured were attempting to rescue the first after he collapsed on top of it.
 In a resulting criminal case, Norske Skog was accused of failing to ensure the health and safety of its workforce at the plant to a reasonably practicable extent.
 It pleaded guilty, and was fined AU$1,012,500 and ordered to fund the production of an anonymized educational video about the incident.